modabas/ModEndpoints/docs/EndpointTypes.md

 A ServiceEndpoint implementation, similar to BusinessResultEntpoint, encapsulates the response [business result](https://github.com/modabas/ModResults) of HandleAsync method in a HTTP 200 Minimal API IResult and sends to client.
 The [business result](https://github.com/modabas/ModResults) returned may be in Ok or Failed state.

-- ServiceEndpoint&lt;TRequest, TResultValue&gt;: Has a request model, supports request validation and returns a [Result&lt;TResultValue&gt;](https://github.com/modabas/ModResults) within HTTP 200 IResult.
+- **ServiceEndpoint&lt;TRequest, TResultValue&gt;**: Has a request model, supports request validation and returns a [Result&lt;TResultValue&gt;](https://github.com/modabas/ModResults) within HTTP 200 IResult.
-- ServiceEndpoint&lt;TRequest&gt;: Has a request model, supports request validation and returns a [Result](https://github.com/modabas/ModResults) within HTTP 200 IResult.
+- **ServiceEndpoint&lt;TRequest&gt;**: Has a request model, supports request validation and returns a [Result](https://github.com/modabas/ModResults) within HTTP 200 IResult.

 A ServiceEndpoint has following special traits and constraints:
 - A ServiceEndpoint is always registered as a POST method, and its bound pattern is determined accourding to its request type.